NomicFoundation/hardhat/docs/guides/truffle-migration.md

-To migrate an existing Truffle project onto Hardhat there are two main things to consider: testing and deployment.
+To migrate an existing Truffle project to Hardhat there are two main things to consider: testing and deployment.

 ### Testing